Psychosocial support and health care

 The mandate of designated centres providing medico-social services for sexual assault victims is to help recent victims—i.e., those were assaulted within the past 6 months.
 Although certain types of forensic evidence can only be collected up to 5 days after an assault, the medical team can respond to urgent needs up to 6 months after the assault, including:

-- making sure the victim is safe
+- making sure that you are safe

-- preventing pregnancy
+- preventing an unwanted pregnancy

 - detecting, treating or preventing sexually transmitted or blood-borne infections (STBBIs)